 Convert cubic inches to ounces by multiplying your result by .55.
 So, in our example, you need 6.8 ounces.
-Easy peezy.
+Easy peasy.

 If you have way too much

 Too much epoxy?
-You should always have silicone molds, such as coasters, on hand.
+You should always have silicone molds for something such as coasters on hand.
 Pour the excess into the molds and you’ll get a second project from your pour.